WebFlight/JWT/README.md

 		- Long
 		- Decimal
 		- String
+	- When using the *Decode & Verify JWT Plain Text*, you will have access to the plain text header and payload JSON.
+Consequently, you can configure your own mapping to convert the JSON to an instance of a Mendix object.
+This provides the possibility to decode nested JSON objects and arrays.
 * RSA Key Pair generation
 	- Generate public/private key pairs in Mendix (public key binary X.509 format and private key binary PKCS1 format)
 	- Recommended not to generate new keypairs on runtime to prevent performance issues